if you can’t brake and accelerate with your right foot……………….

 The most common solution is the “twin flip” pedal adaptation.
 An automatic car is fitted with two hinged accelerator pedals either side of the standard brake pedal, the accelerator pedals are interconnected so when one is pulled down the other flips up out of the way.
 This allows the disabled driver to drive with their left foot whilst able bodied drivers can drive conventionally with the right foot.

-Alternatively a floor hinged accelerator adaptation can be fitted, this is more awkward to swap between left and right footed drivers as the whole assembly needs to be detached or re-installed.
+Alternatively a mechanical floor hinged accelerator adaptation can be fitted, this is more awkward to swap between left and right footed drivers as the whole assembly needs to be detached or re-installed.

 It is vital to have adequate training when using a left foot accelerator especially if you previously drove manual cars.
 The position of the left foot accelerator is where the clutch would be in a manual car and if you absent mindedly depress the “clutch” as you are slowing to stop you will get sudden unwanted acceleration instead of the braking that was intended.